 With Call of Duty Warzone Season 3 now in full swing, there's no doubt that this update may take a hefty few hours to download depending on your internet.
-But is there anything you can do to alleviate a Call of Duty Warzone slow download speed?
+But is there anything you can do to alleviate the slow download speed Call of Duty Warzone?
+Let's take a look.

 With the latest Season 3 update sure to put a strain on the servers, there's no doubt that this update may take a good few hours to download depending on your internet.
 Looking ahead to Season 3 Reloaded and other updates, and this doesn't look like it will change, either.